 Wandering Wortley Village

 For dessert, Aimée popped into Black Walnut Bakery Café to try the famous cruffin: a croissant-slash-muffin filled with egg custard, and then it was time to pick up Piña, who was just finishing up her spa treatment and looking super fluffy and cute.
-The Friendly Groomer lives up to its name in that it has a highly social set-up.
-Before and after grooming, the dogs get to play together and hang out in armchairs, like teens taking over their parents’ basement.

 Let sleeping dogs lie